 I have taken 5 photographs of some of my favourite views of the cathedral.
 All are in central London to make the task manageable.

-The photos were taken on my phone, with no zoom.
+The photos were taken on my phone.
 All you have to do is place yourself exactly where I have taken the photograph and answer a question when you're there.
 Most of these won't be too challenging if you know London well.

 Stage 1